Deepen your meditation practice. Receive personal guidance from experienced teachers. Connect with a community of practitioners.

 Upasaka Upali has been meditating since 2008 and has been a full-time meditation and Dharma teacher since 2018.
 He teaches in a lineage that can be traced back to the Buddha and has thousands of hours of experience teaching courses and working individually with students.
 He has also taught over 200 days of silent meditation retreats.

 Kynan Tan is a meditation teacher who is interested in helping students to achieve their meditation goals, whatever they may be.
-He takes a collaborative and student-centred approach to explore the depths of what is possible through the many dimensions of practice.
+He takes a collaborative and student-centered approach to exploring the depths of what is possible through the many dimensions of practice.
 Kynan believes that meditation has enormous potential for creating positive change and opening up space for new ways of relating to experience.

 Kynan has experience across a range of meditative and introspective traditions and techniques.
 He brings his experience as an artist, musician, and programmer into his understanding and sharing of Dharma teachings in a way that is clear, practical, and creative.
 Kynan is authorized to teach by Dr. Tucker Peck, a clinical psychologist and meditation teacher.